DataDog/datadog-lambda-extension/README.md

 We're excited to share that our next-generation, low-overhead Lambda Extension is available for Beta testers.
 This new extension is packaged alongside our existing extension, yet offers substantially faster cold starts as well as lower resource consumption.

-You can opt in to the Beta by setting the the environment variable `DD_LAMBDA_EXTENSION_VERSION: next` and using extension version `v63` or later.
+You can opt in to the Beta by setting the the environment variable `DD_EXTENSION_VERSION: next` and using extension version `v63` or later.

 ### Supported Configurations
 Today, all workloads using Logs and Metrics are supported.

 APM Tracing is supported for Python and NodeJS.

 Go, Java, and .NET support is coming soon.
 Profiling and ASM are not yet supported.

 ### Beta Limitations
 The next-generation Lambda Extension only supports [certain environment variables](https://github.com/DataDog/datadog-lambda-extension/blob/main/bottlecap/src/config/mod.rs#L19-L51) today.
 It does not yet support yaml-based configuration files.